-Any self-reactive substance or mixture which, in laboratory testing, neither detonates in the (g) cavitated state nor deflagrates at all and shows no effect when heated under confinement nor any explosive power, will be defined as self-reactive substance type G (exit box G of Figure 20.1) should be exempted from classification as a self-reactive substance Division 4.1 provided that: --the formulationit is thermally stable (self-accelerating decomposition temperature is 60 °C to 75 °C for a 50 kg package); and for liquid mixtures, a diluent (meeting the requirements of Chapter 2.4, paragraph 2.4.2.3.5 of the Model Regulations) having a boiling point greater than or equal to 150°C is used for desensitization, For transport, such a self-reactive substance or mixture shall be exempted from classification in transport Division 4.1.- If the formulation-mixture is not thermally stable or a compatible diluent having a boiling point less than 150 °C is used for desensitization, the formulation mixture should shall be defined as self-reactive liquid/solidsubstance type F.
+(g) Any self-reactive substance which, in laboratory testing, neither detonates in the cavitated state nor deflagrates at all and shows no effect when heated under confinement nor any explosive power, provided that it is thermally stable (self-accelerating decomposition temperature is 60 °C to 75 °C for a 50 kg package), and, for liquid mixtures, a diluent having a boiling point greater than or equal to 150 °C is used for desensitization will be defined as self-reactive substance TYPE G. If the mixture is not thermally stable or a diluent having a boiling point less than 150 °C is used for desensitization, the mixture shall be defined as self-reactive substance TYPE F.